jundalisay/sp/content/en/research/indian/gospel/chapter-16.md

 That is why Mathur Babu did so much to serve me.

 "I said further, 'Certainly I shall not have any children, Mother.
 But it is my desire that a boy with sincere love for God should always remain with me.
 Give me such a boy.'
-That is the reason Rākhāl came here.
+That is the reason Rakhal came here.
 Those whom I think of as my own are part and parcel of me."

 The Master started again for the Panchavati accompanied by M. No one else was with them.
 Sri Ramakrishna with a smile narrated to him various incidents of the past years of his life.